AndersonElit/kafka-spring-example/README.md

 # kafka-spring-example

+## if you want to build the image locally
 created the kafka image, run into kafka dir: docker build -t kafka-ubuntu .

 create kafka container:
 docker run -d -p 9092:9092 --name kafka kafka-ubuntu

+## if you want to use this image from docker hub
+docker run -d -p 9092:9092 --name kafka andersonelit/kafka-ubuntu

 enter container:
 docker exec -it kafka bash